wknechtel/magento-opensource-dev/README.md

     * This is a recent development.
 Microsoft's remote development metapackage (Introduced in ~April of 2019) includes a Docker implementation that lets you attach VS Code directly to a docker container.
 You can install copies of VS Code extensions into the container's environment, so you can enable debugging, intellisense, and more super-simply.
 You don't even have to deal with port mapping - it just works.
 Also, you get a fully working terminal, so you really have a fully working envirnment in a box.
 4. Make it work as an everyday environment.
     * This feels like the future to me.
 It's changed the way I develop, so I'd like to see others take advantage of it as well.
+5. Make file changes persistent.
+    * If you change anything inside of /home/magento, it will be persisted across rebuilds of the container, as long as you don't touch the docker volume.
+This makes development practical.
+    * Because we're using a volume, and because of the way VS Code works, the VS code container-installed extensions and cache files built for intellisense will also persist.
+    * **Please Note** that if you `sudo apt install` anything, or tweak any system configuration file, those changes will **not** persist across rebuilds unless you add those changes into the Dockerfile.

 ## First Steps
 Please note that this section will get updated with screenshots and whatnot at a later date, but for now you'll have to struggle along with text :-)